The DCS shall sample each process state variable with an identifier, a time

 control_mode State Variable

-GMT distributed components shall support two operation modes, standalone and integrated:
+GMT distributed components shall support two operation modes, standalone and

 SWC-DCS-0083: Normal operation